ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-4-nested-loops.rst

 |CodingEx| **Coding Exercise**

 Our turtles can use nested loops to repeat drawing a shape over and over.
 The turtle below is trying to draw a square many times to create a snowflake pattern.
 Can you change the outer loop so that the pattern completes all the way around?
-Try different ending values for the counter i.
+Try different ending values for the counter i to find the smallest number that works between 5 and 15.

 .. activecode:: TurtleNestedLoop
     :language: java